simila-io/simila/docs/concepts.md

-# Simila concepts
+# Core concepts
-The page describes the objects' model and the concept that are used in Simila.
+The section describes the objects' model and the concepts that are used in Simila.

 ## Objects